appsmithorg/appsmith-docs/website/docs/getting-started/setup/installation-guides/README.md

       </div>
       <hr className="gradient-hr" />
       <div className="containerDescription">
-         Deploy Appsmith using Google Cloud Run, a fully managed serverless solution that automatically scales your containerized applications.
+         Deploy Appsmith using Google Cloud Run, a serverless platform managed by Google that automatically scales your containerized applications.
       </div>
    </a>